CQC We and I Statements

 For the purposes of charging, a local authority must follow the guidance set out on the treatment of income and capital in Annex B: Treatment of Capital and Annex C: Treatment of Income and treat a person’s assets accordingly.
 Where a person has chosen to withdraw funds from their pension pot and manage it directly, for example combining it with other assets rather than through a pensions’ product, this may be treated as capital under the rules laid out in Annex B: Treatment of Capital.

 A person may wish to make a complaint about any aspect of the financial assessment or how a local authority has chosen to charge.
-A local authority must make clear what its complaints procedure is and provide information and advice on how to lodge a complaint (see Complaints).
+A local authority must make clear what its complaints procedure is and provide information and advice on how to lodge a complaint (see Complaints chapter).

 Complaints about the level of charge levied by a local authority are subject to the usual care and support complaints procedure as set out in The Local Authority Social Services and NHS Complaints (England) Regulations 2009.